Seven steps to buying a car

-Buying a new car is a big decision, here are our top seven steps to follow when buying a new car.
+Buying a car is a big decision, here are our top seven steps to help you make the right choice.

 1. Identify your needs

-Think about what you’ll be using the car for, whether it be travelling to work in city traffic, taking the family on off-road adventures, going on lots of long road-trips or something else.
-Do you need a compact car, one for rough terrain or a car with a high safety rating?
+Think about what you’ll be using the car for, whether it be travelling to work in city traffic, going on off-road adventures, setting off on lots of long road trips or something else.
+Do you need a compact car, one with a lot of space or one for handling rough terrain?

-Ensure the vehicle has enough storage space, seats, towing capacity and comfort to suit your lifestyle and your family.
+Ensure the vehicle has enough storage space, seats, towing capacity and comfort to suit your lifestyle.
 Fuel efficiency is also an important factor that is often overlooked.

 Once you’ve decided on what’s best for you and your lifestyle, it’s time to find a car that fits the bill.

 There are so many websites that can help you find facts and stats on different types of cars.
 Check out the car’s safety rating, fuel efficiency, additional extras, practicality, size and cost.

 RACQ also offers a great range of professional car reviews which outline all the pros and cons of different makes and models so you can make a decision easier.